Somaliland War of Independence: Post-war independence

 Abdirahman Ahmed Ali Tuur became the newly established Somaliland polity's first president, but subsequently renounced the separatist platform in 1994 and began instead to publicly seek and advocate reconciliation with the rest of Somalia under a power-sharing federal system of governance.
 Muhammad Haji Ibrahim Egal was elected as Tuur's successor in 1993 by the Grand Conference of National Reconciliation in Borama, which met for four months, leading to a gradual improvement in security, as well as a consolidation of the new territory.
 Egal was reappointed in 1997, and remained in power until his death on 3 May 2002.
 The vice-president, Dahir Riyale Kahin, who was during the 1980s the highest-ranking National Security Service (NSS) officer in Berbera in Siad Barre's government, was sworn in as president shortly afterward.
 In 2003, Kahin became the first elected president of Somaliland, winning the 2003 Somaliland presidential election, and would serve as president until 2010 when Ahmed Mohamed Mohamoud, the longest serving SNM chairman (1984–1990) won the 2010 Somaliland presidential election.
 Ahmed was then later succeeded by Muse Bihi Abdi after Muse won the 2017 Somaliland presidential election, who remains the fifth president of Somaliland.
 Despite Somaliland maintaining full sovereignty of its claimed territory and having all the trappings of an independent state it is internationally considered to be part of Somalia.

 Since 1991, the territory has been governed by democratically elected governments that seek international recognition as the government of the Republic of Somaliland.
 The central government maintains informal ties with some foreign governments, who have sent delegations to Hargeisa.
 Ethiopia also maintains a trade office in the region.
-However, Somaliland's self-proclaimed independence has not been officially recognised by any country or international organisation.
+As of 26 December 2025, Israel is the only United Nations member state that recognises the Republic of Somaliland as an independent sovereign state.
 It is a member of the Unrepresented Nations and Peoples Organization, an advocacy group whose members consist of indigenous peoples, minorities and unrecognised or occupied territories.